mtlynch/mtlynch.io/content/retrospectives/2021/03/index.md

 | Amazon Affiliate Earnings | $238.02      | $202.78       | <font color="red">-$35.24 (-15%)</font>      |
 | **Total Earnings**        | **$915.38**  | **$786.96**   | **<font color="red">-$128.42 (-14%)</font>** |

-Is It Keto is still enjoying its surge in traffic from New Year's Resolution dieters.
-It's having an almost identical dropoff to what happened in 2020.
+Is It Keto is still enjoying its bump in traffic from New Year's Resolution dieters.
+The January-to-February drop is almost identical dropoff to what happened in 2020.

-It continues to run in the background without me touching it.
+The site continues to run in the background without me touching it.
 I had an offer to buy the site last month for a decent valuation, but the time it would take me to complete the sale would take too much away from TinyPilot.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)